bgcarlisle/ctcovidstop/README.md

 A trial is only included if the study's overall status changed to "Terminated", "Suspended" or "Withdrawn" after 2019-12-01.
-If a trial's overall status was already "Terminated", "Suspended" or "Withdrawn" prior to 2019-12-01 and it was became active and then stopped after 2019-12-01, it would not be included, even if the "why stopped?" field was updated to include a reference to Covid-19 (e.g. [NCT03365921](https://clinicaltrials.gov/ct2/history/NCT03365921
+If a trial's overall status was already "Terminated", "Suspended" or "Withdrawn" prior to 2019-12-01 and it never became active and then stopped after 2019-12-01, it would not be included, even if the "why stopped?" field was updated to include a reference to Covid-19 (e.g. [NCT03365921](https://clinicaltrials.gov/ct2/history/NCT03365921